ETdoFresh/Blog/content/post/import/2017/2017-05-06-creating-a-managed-3d-physics-engine-in-c-part-i-introduction.md

   - Physics

 ---
-Before I knew the existence of [Jitter Physics][1] (which is what I&#8217;ll end up using), I decided to try to make my own Physics Engine following [Game Physics Engine Developmnet by Ian Millington][2], and basically got stuck somewhere when making Contact Resolvers for Rigidbodies.
+Before I knew the existence of [Jitter Physics][1] (which is what I'll end up using), I decided to try to make my own Physics Engine following [Game Physics Engine Developmnet by Ian Millington][2], and basically got stuck somewhere when making Contact Resolvers for Rigidbodies.
 However, I wanted to share my experience making Physics Engine, hopefully as briefly as I can while still making sense.

 ## Base Data Types

-Before we get started in creating the very best physics engine (right?), we first need to decide what kind of data types we&#8217;ll be using.
+Before we get started in creating the very best physics engine (right?), we first need to decide what kind of data types we'll be using.

 ### Single Precision (float) or Double Precision (double) Numbers